SpokeU/ContentManagementApi/README.md

 Extensive documentation of a project that will be used by LLM to search for required functionality and code based on user input (or task definition).
 Think of it as project high level description having reference to all [functionalities](#project-functionalities) and project structure.
-Which can be used as starting point of discovery to search for required code based on user input.
+Which can be used as entry point to search for required code based on user input.
+After entering code domain to navigate by code a dependency graph + generated javadocs are used.
-Project documentation - Example here:  [Project info example](project-info.md)
+Project documentation is also minimal spec - Example here:  [Project info example](project-info/project-info.md)

 ### Project functionalities
 A detailed overview of all executable functionalities within the project, categorized by their trigger mechanisms.
 (REST APIs, Scheduled Jobs, Messaging etc.)